davidnmt/MoviesRecommender/README.md

 # MoviesRecommender
-A Java program that mainly recommends movies for a user, based on closeness of this user ratings with other users
+A Java program that mainly recommends movies for a user, based on closeness of this user ratings with other users.

 This project uses ArrayList, HashMap, HashSet data structures.
 Static methods, Programming Oriented Object designs.